SinghAniket24/certinexa/README.md

 - **Organization:**
     - `POST /api/organization/register`: Register a new organization.
     - `POST /api/organization/login`: Login an organization.
+    - `POST /api/organization/template`: Create a new certificate template.
+    - `GET /api/organization/templates`: Get all certificate templates for an organization.
 - **Recipient:**
     - `POST /api/recepient/register`: Register a new recipient.
     - `POST /api/recepient/login`: Login a recipient.
+- **Certificate:**
+    - `POST /api/certificate/issue`: Issue a new certificate.
+    - `GET /api/certificate/:id`: Get a certificate by its ID.

 ## Blockchain Smart Contract